Tajiks in Uzbekistan: Population

 The increase in the percentage of Tajiks from 3.9% in 1979 to 4.7% in 1989 in the first table can be partly attributed to a change in census instructions.
 The 1989 census allowed respondents to report their nationality based on ethnic self-identification rather than passport information for the first time.

-population in 2021.
+The official census put Tajik population to be 4.8% population in 2021.
 Other estimates put the number of Tajiks in Uzbekistan at a much higher 25-30%.
 While the precise number of Tajiks in Uzbekistan is debated, it is agreed upon that they are the second largest ethnic group in Uzbekistan after Uzbeks.